xtexx/central/docs/admin/command-line.md

    forgejo doctor convert command [command options]

 DESCRIPTION:
-   A command to convert an existing MySQL database from utf8 to utf8mb4
+   A command to convert an existing MySQL database from utf8 to utf8mb4 or MSSQL database from varchar to nvarchar

 COMMANDS:
    help, h  Shows a list of commands or help for one command